Poisson ensembles of loops of one-dimensional diffusions: The case

 \section{The case $\alpha=1$}

-According to proposition \ref{Ch5Sec2: PropGeneralContour} in case $\alpha=1$ the Poisson ensemble of loops $\mathcal{L}_{1, L}$ can be recovered from sample paths of one-dimensional diffusions.
+According to Proposition \ref{Ch5Sec2: PropGeneralContour}, in case $\alpha=1$, the Poisson ensemble of loops $\mathcal{L}_{1, L}$ can be recovered from sample paths of one-dimensional diffusions.
 A similar property was observed for loops of the two-dimensional Brownian Motion and of Markov jump processes on graphs.
-In \cite{LeJan2011Loops}, chapter $8$, it is shown that by launching consecutively symmetric Markov jump processes from different vertices of a finite graph and applying the Wilson's algorithm (\cite{Wilson1996UST}), one can simultaneously construct a uniform spanning tree of the graph with prescribed weights on the edges and an independent Poisson ensemble of Markov loops of parameter $\alpha=1$.
-If $\mathbb{D}$ is a simply-connected open domain of $\mathbb{C}$ other than $\mathbb{C}$, it was shown in \cite{Zhan2012LEBMSLE2} that one can couple a Brownian motion on $\mathbb{D}$, killed at hitting $\partial\mathbb{D}$, and a simple curve $(SLE_{2})$ with same extremal points such that the latter appears as the loop-erasure of the first.
+In \cite{LeJan2011Loops}, Chapter $8$, it is shown that by launching consecutively symmetric Markov jump processes from different vertices of a finite graph and applying Wilson's algorithm (\cite{Wilson1996UST}), one can simultaneously construct a uniform spanning tree of the graph with prescribed weights on the edges and an independent Poisson ensemble of Markov loops of parameter $\alpha=1$.
+If $\mathbb{D}$ is a simply-connected open domain of $\mathbb{C}$ other than $\mathbb{C}$, it was shown in \cite{Zhan2012LEBMSLE2} that one can couple a Brownian motion on $\mathbb{D}$, killed at hitting $\partial\mathbb{D}$, and a simple curve (SLE$_{2}$) with same extremal points such that the latter appears as the loop-erasure of the first.
 It is conjectured that given this loop-erased Brownian motion and an independent Poisson ensemble of Brownian loops of parameter $1$, by attaching to the simple curve the loops that cross it one reconstructs a Brownian sample path.
-See \cite{LawlerWerner2004ConformalLoopSoup}, conjecture $1$, and \cite{LawlerSchrammWerner2003ConformalRestr}, theorem $7.3$.
+See \cite{LawlerWerner2004ConformalLoopSoup}, Conjecture $1$, and \cite{LawlerSchrammWerner2003ConformalRestr}, Theorem $7.3$.
+More recently, a similar property was proved for loops of the three-dimensional Brownian motion \cite{DaisukeSapozh2017LERW3D}.

-in case of one-dimensional diffusions one can partially recover $\mathcal{L}_{1, L}$ from Markovian sample paths otherwise than slicing $\xi_{1, L}^{(x_{0})}$ in excursions.
+In case of one-dimensional diffusions one can partially recover $\mathcal{L}_{1, L}$ from Markovian sample paths otherwise than slicing $\xi_{1, L}^{(x_{0})}$ in excursions.
 The next result has an analogue for loops of Markov jump processes on graphs.
-See \cite{LeJan2011Loops}, remark $21$.
+See \cite{LeJan2011Loops}, Remark $21$.

 \begin{prop} Assume that $L$ is the generator of a transient diffusion.
 Let $x\in I$.
 Let $(X_{t})_{0\leq t<\zeta}$ be the sample path of a diffusion of generator $L$ started from $x$.
 Let $\widehat{T}_{x}$ the last time $X$ visits $x$.
-For $l\geq 0$ let
+For $l\geq 0$, let

 Let $(q_{j})_{j\in\mathbb{N}}$ be a Poisson-Dirichlet partition $PD(0,1)$ of $[0,1]$, independent from $X$, ordered in an arbitrary way.
 Let

 The family of bridges $((X_{t})_{\tau_{l_{j-1}}^{x}\leq t\leq \tau_{l_{j}}^{x}})_{j\geq 0}$ has, up to unrooting, the same law as the loops in